ToDou/appbarlayout-spring-behavior/README.md

 Screenshot
 ====
 First is with spring.
-Second with blur and TabScrimHelper.Third with fling fix
+Second with blur and TabScrimHelper.

 |H|H|
 |---|---|